ArthurHoaro/shaarli2twitter/README.md

 [Shaarli](https://github.com/shaarli/Shaarli/).

 Everytime a new link is shaared, use the "Tweet" checkbox in the form to post it on Twitter.
+You can edit every tweet format manually if needed.

 > Note: private links and link edits can't be tweeted.